gitploy-io/website/docs/index.md

 ## Deploy differently

 Each application needs a customizable pipeline.
 If an organization has essential applications to deploy carefully, it should enforce a gateway like a review or deploy freeze window.
-And an organization chooses continuous delivery or continuous deployment for application.
+And also an organization chooses continuous delivery or continuous deployment for application.

 Gitploy provides a way **to configure a pipeline with a simple, easy‑to‑read file for each repository (each environment).** The default path is `deploy.yml` at the root directory, but you can replace the file path in the settings tab of Gitploy.